cmadland/gitpitch/open-education/PITCHME.md

 Do the 5Ps do anything to benefit Indigenous students?
 ---
 'open' often requires digital technology

+digital technology opens and closes

+'in' voices are algorithmically promoted
 ---
 most educational technology is bullshit
 ---